-- Working hands-on designing and building. - Learning how to use many machines and measuring devices - Understand Open Channel Flow. - Learn mechanical drafting with AutoCAD/FUSION 360
+- Working hands-on designing and building. - Learning how to use many machines and measuring devices. - Understand the Methos of Joints in Truss calculations. - Learn mechanical drafting with AutoCAD/FUSION 360

 This year you will use the Design Process to design, build and test: